PabloXOC/42_so_long/README.md

 Use the following commands for cleanup:

 - `make clean`: Remove object files.
-- `make fclean`: Remove object files and the compiled library.
+- `make fclean`: Remove object files and the compiled executable.
 - `make re`: Rebuild the library from scratch.

 ## Bonus Part